 The chance to contribute to the design and development of the Bleacher Report app was an extremely enriching experience as it allowed me to learn the worlds of User Experience Design and app development.
 Turning a more traditional news and notification driven app into a full on social experience and driving the engagement and downloads of the best sports app out there was a pleasure to be a part of.

-Tools: Photoshop, Illustrator, InVision, Figma, Sketch, Google Surveys, Google Drive, Pen & Paper, A/B Testing
+Tools: Photoshop, Illustrator, After Effects, InVision, Figma, Sketch, Google Surveys, Google Drive, Pen & Paper, A/B Testing

 Deliverables: High Fidelity Wireframes, Mockups, and Motion Graphics for our Engineering Team

 Research Methods: User Testing, A/B Testing, User Interviews, Surveys, Usability Testing

 Category: UI, UX, Graphic Design, Brand Positioning, App Development